kumarlabgit/ESL-PSC/README.md

   - Species without phenotype data remain black.
   - Contrast pair coloring takes precedence over phenotype coloring to keep analysis pairs clear.
 * Assign species to contrast pairs which are then marked on the tree view.
-* Automatically generate sensible convergent/control contrast pairs with a single click.
+* Automatically generate sensible convergent/control contrast pairs.
 * Save / load phenotype assignments and the species groups file to use in the analysis.
 No need to create text or CSV files manually.
 * Export an SVG graphic of the annotated tree graphic with pairs selected to keep track of and display your experimental design.